Phone: (212) 331-0220

 As trial counsel at the firm, Ms. Shapiro has won defense verdicts in all of her 60+ trials, including many cases of significant financial exposure.
 Ms. Shapiro has written more than 50 successful summary judgment motions, including in high exposure cases of alleged brain damage, paralysis, and wrongful death.
-None of her victories at trial or by motion have been reversed on appeal.

 Ms. Shapiro is the senior partner in charge of a busy team of 13 lawyers.
 She is involved in every aspect of her cases and has been lauded as one of the most client-centric medical malpractice defense attorneys in the business.
 Ms. Shapiro is a creative negotiator who welcomes the challenge of achieving the most favorable settlement possible, either through direct negotiations or mediation.
 She oversees and manages the work of associates, conducts in-service lectures, and handles a variety of clients’ special needs.